 6. Recent bankruptcy or foreclosure.
 Generally speaking, at least one year must have passed since the bankruptcy or foreclosure event.
 In some cases, the “waiting period” is even longer.
 A lot depends on the reasons behind the event.
 If you can prove that you were the victim of extenuating circumstances beyond your control, you might get approved for FHA financing in as little as one year.
 Otherwise, you might have to wait up to three years.
 This is another reason why borrowers get denied for FHA loans, especially with the hard financial times we’ve been through in recent years.

 7. A combination of these factors.
 Any one of these factors is enough to cause an FHA loan denial.
 In other cases, it might be a combination of risk indicators and financial issues that leads to rejection.

 These are some of the most common reasons why FHA borrowers get denied.
 But they are not the only reasons.
-There are other factors that can disrupt the lending process as well.
-This list addresses the kinds of issues that come up most often, based on our conversations with lenders over the years.
+There are other factors that can disrupt the lending process as well, including issues with the home itself.
 A key takeaway from this lesson is that HUD allows for compensating factors and exceptions to many of their rules.
 So don’t be discouraged by anything you’ve read above.
 The only way to find out for sure if you qualify for an FHA loan is to apply for one through a HUD-approved mortgage lender.